microsoft/api-guidelines/azure/Guidelines.md

 ## Introduction

-The Azure REST API guidelines are an extension of the Microsoft-wide [OneAPI guidelines][1].
-Readers of this document are assumed to be also reading the [OneAPI guidelines][1] and be familiar with them.
-Azure guidance is a superset of OneAPI guidelines and services should follow them *except* where this document outlines specific differences or exceptions to those guidelines.
+The Azure REST API guidelines are an extension of the [Microsoft API guidelines][1].
+Readers of this document are assumed to be also reading the [Microsoft API guidelines][1] and be familiar with them.
+Azure guidance is a superset of the Microsoft API guidelines and services should follow them *except* where this document outlines specific differences or exceptions to those guidelines.
 This document does contain additional Azure-specific guidance and additional details.

 #### Asynchronous operations

-The OneAPI guidelines for Long Running Operations guidelines are an updated, clarified and simplified version of the Asynchronous Operations guidelines from the 2.1 version of the Azure API guidelines.
+The Microsoft API guidelines for Long Running Operations are an updated, clarified and simplified version of the Asynchronous Operations guidelines from the 2.1 version of the Azure API guidelines.
 Unfortunately, to generalize to the whole of Microsoft and not just Azure, the HEADER used in the operation was renamed from `Azure-AsyncOperation` to `Operation-Location`.
 Services **SHOULD** support both `Azure-AsyncOperation` and `Operation-Location` HEADERS, even though they are redundant so that existing SDKs and clients will continue to operate.
 Clients that call these services **SHOULD** look for both HEADERS and prefer the `Operation-Location` version.
 Both HEADERS **MUST** return the same value.

 ### Additional guidance for Azure Resource Manager resource providers

-Teams building ARM Resource Providers (RPs) MUST follow the additional guidance in the ARM RPC and related documents.
+Teams building ARM Resource Providers (RPs) MUST follow the additional guidance in the ARM Resource Provider Contract (RPC) and related documents.
 These documents can be found here.

 * [Azure Resource Manager Wiki][2] (Internal only)
 * [Azure Resource Provider Contract][3]